Volunteer with Monkeys

 Apply to help monkeys around the world in destinations like Argentina, Indonesia, Namibia, Malaysia, South Africa, Thailand and Zambia.
 As humans encroach onto animals natural habitat it puts monkeys and other species in danger of extinction, their natural habitat is disappearing at an alarming rate and you can play a role in helping by volunteering with monkeys in Africa, Asia and Latin America.

 Monkeys like a lot of wildlife have become targets of illegal wildlife trafficking and sold as pets around the world.
-Now more and more monkeys and baboons are being rescued and cared for in sanctuaries by wildlife conservation organisations and you can get involved to help by working as a volunteer.
-Search programs or read more information on our guide to volunteer abroad with these creatures giving back below.
+Now more and more monkeys and baboons are being rescued and cared for in sanctuaries by wildlife conservation organisations and you can get involved to help.

 - Cleaning cages, feeding bowls, and washing blankets/towels